About Nigerian Dwarf Goats

 -Use heated water pails and keep them fresh

 -Bucks job is done so they need a good quality grass mix hay at all times to keep warm.
 Also, heated water pail and no grain.
-Don’t forget loose goat minerals and baking soda too!
+Don’t forget loose goat minerals.

 -This is the time of year I have my vet come out to draw blood for testing for CAE and Johnes.
 I like to draw blood before the does are too close to kidding and before they kid.
 I do this annually on ALL goats that are 6 months of age and older.
 The blood work is sent to the lab and results are sent within one week.